panaversity/learn-agentic-ai/03_ai_protocols/02_model_context_protocol/01_server_development/05_lifecycle/postman/README.md

 2. Start the MCP server: `uv run server.py`
 3. Run "1.
 Initialize MCP Server" request
 4. Copy the `mcp-session-id` from response headers
-5. Run subsequent requests in order
+5. Run the 4 active requests in order:
+   - Initialize → Initialized → List Tools → Call Tool
+   - Shutdown happens automatically when connection closes
-6. Observe the complete MCP initialization flow!
+6. Observe the complete MCP connection lifecycle!

 ---

-**Pro Tip**: Watch the server logs while running tests to see the MCP lifecycle in action! 🔍
+**Pro Tip**: Watch the server logs while running tests to see all three phases of the MCP lifecycle in action! 🔍
+**Complete Flow**: Initialization → Operation → Shutdown ✅